gaborbernat/bernat-tech/content/posts/blazing-fast-html-parser/index.md

 ## The benchmark suite needs two kinds of truth

 One suite produced the figures in this article, including the held-out PGO gain.
-Its setup answers a second
-misconception: repeated timing alone does not make a benchmark trustworthy.
+Its setup challenges the idea that repeated timing alone makes a benchmark trustworthy.

-Published speedups come from `tox -e bench`. [pyperf](https://pyperf.readthedocs.io) runs isolated worker processes on a quiet machine prepared with `pyperf system tune`; rigorous mode and CPU pinning are available.
+Published speedups come from `tox -e bench`. [pyperf](https://pyperf.readthedocs.io) runs isolated worker processes on a quiet machine prepared with `pyperf system tune`; `--rigorous` mode and CPU pinning are available.
 It calibrates loop counts, warms each case, and reports the mean with relative standard deviation.
 A mutation benchmark rebuilds its tree outside the timed iteration, ensuring each measurement starts from the same state.